Case Studies

 Company structure

-Cambridge Food Hub, as part of Cambridge Organic, has a management team made up of three managers and two strategic consultants that meet weekly.
+Cambridge Food Hub, as part of Cambridge Organic, has a management team made up of three managers.
 This leadership team decides the general direction of the business with influence from the founder, Duncan Catchpole.

 Conflict resolution